Acute Respiratory Distress Syndrome

 • Inhaling vomit, smoke, chemical fumes, or water during a near drowning

 • Injury: An injury from a blow, burn, or broken bone can lead to ARDS.
-A broken bone, for example, can lead to a fat embolism, a clot of fat that blocks an artery .
+A broken bone, for example, can lead to a fat embolism, a clot of fat that blocks an arteries .

 • Lung or heart surgery or being placed on a heart-lung bypass machine or ventilator